 Graham & McNeney Labs

-Getting started with Compute Canada
+Getting started with Alliance Canada

 Registering for an account

 and click on “Register” near the bottom right.
 Fill out the following application pages.
 When asked about your “Position” say MSc or PhD student, as appropriate, under “Sponsored User”.
-After you submit the form, the Compute Canada system should send your supervisor an email to approve your request.
+After you submit the form, the Alliance Canada system should send your supervisor an email to approve your request.
 Please let them know when you submit the form so that they can keep an eye out for the approval email.

 Getting to know Unix